ninaschulte/mortgage-calculator/README.md

     return salary, expense, other_expense

 ```
-2. Then I started to think about how to solve this, and I created three separate while loops within a single function.
+2. Then I created three separate while loops within a single function.
 This resolved the problem of error messages not displaying.
 However, according to the best practices that I learned at Code Institute, this wasn't the optimal approach, as it's recommended to have small functions.
 ```python
 def get_money_info():
     """